wp-plugins/html5-boilerplate/readme.txt

 * Belated PNG JS
 * Google Analytics

 == Screenshots ==

 1. screenshot-admin-screen.png
 2. screenshot-html-before.png
 3. screenshot-html-after.png

 == Changelog ==

+= 2.1 =
+2011-05-10: Forgot the `/` between `BP_PLUGIN_URL` and the rest of the URL... erps!
+Also did a little clean-up on how the Google Analytics gets applied.
+Lastly, giving the screenshots one... last... try...

 = 2.0 =
-2011-05-10: Finally found [an article](http://wordpress.org/support/topic/updated-my-plugin-listing-still-showing-old-version?replies=7) that tells me that not only do I need to update the "Stable tag" in the readme.txt and copy all the plug-in files to a new "Tag" folder, but also the "Version" in the plug-in file itself...
+2011-05-10: Finally found [an article](http://wordpress.org/support/topic/updated-my-plugin-listing-still-showing-old-version?replies=7) that tells me that not only do I need to update the "Stable tag" in the `readme.txt` and copy all the plug-in files to a new `Tag` folder, but also the `Version` in the plug-in file itself...
 So, hopefully this will finally get the latest plug-in into the Repository...  :-)

 = 1.3 =